GoogleCloudPlatform/gke-poc-toolkit/docs/CLUSTERS.md

 The code in the `scripts` directory generates and populates terraform variable information and creates the following resources in the region, zone, and project specified:

 * GKE Cluster with Private Endpoint
-  * Workload Identity Enabled
+  * Workload Identity enabled
+  * A least privileged Google Service Account assigned to compute engine instances
   * Master Authorized Networks enabled
-  * Custom Service Accounts for GKE Nodes
+  * Application layer secrets

 * VPC Networks
   * subnets
   * firewall rules

+* Cloud KMS
+  * key ring for storing the application layer secret KEK

 Store external IP as local variable ```AUTH_IP```: